-China charges brokers, fund manager with insider trading
+China charges brokers, fund manager with insider trades

 Beijing – — A prominent investor and the general manager of China’s biggest stock brokerage have been arrested on suspicion of insider trading, the government announced Friday, in the latest aftershock from a plunge in stock prices last year.

 Authorities launched an investigation of securities traders that many saw as an attempt by the ruling Communist Party to deflect blame for the rout that wiped out $5 trillion in stock value after state media encouraged the public to buy shares.

 Xu Xiang, an investment fund manager who was detained Nov.
 2, is charged with “stock market manipulation and insider trading,” the official Xinhua News Agency said, citing law enforcement agencies in the eastern city of Qingdao.

 An employee who answered the phone at the economic crimes unit of the Qingdao police department said he had no information.

 Calls to the police ministry in Beijing were not answered.